 When Should I Consider Lowering My Monthly Student Loan Payment?

 Lowering your student loan payments to pay back less may be the smarter choice under these 4 circumstances:

 - You are not earning enough – If your monthly income is too low so that a major portion of it goes towards your student loan payments and you do not have enough left over to pay for your basic necessities, then lowering your payments may be your only option.

 - You’ve been laid off from your job – If you’ve been laid off or you’ve lost your job for any other reason, you would have no money coming in.
 Dipping into your savings and paying back a lower amount every month may be an acceptable solution.

 - You are at risk for being late with your payments – Late student loan payments can mar your credit history, making it more difficult for you to get any loan in the future.
-If you are risk for being late with your payments because of insufficient funds, lowering the payment is far better than compromising your credit report.
+If you are at risk of being late with your payments because of insufficient funds, lowering the payment is far better than compromising your credit report.